boylesoftware/x2node-patches/README.md

 * `replaceValue(record, value)` - Like `addValue()`, but replaces an existing array element instead of inserting the value in front of it.

-* `deleteValue(record)` - Erase the property, at which the pointer points in the given object.
+* `removeValue(record)` - Erase the property, at which the pointer points in the given object.
 If the pointer points at an array element, the element is deleted from the array and the following elements, if any, are shifted left into its place.

+* `toString()` - Get string representation of the pointer as specified in RFC 6901.

-Note, that `addValue()`, `replaceValue()` and `deleteValue()` methods are not allowed on a root pointer.
+Note, that `addValue()`, `replaceValue()` and `removeValue()` methods are not allowed on a root pointer.
 Also, `addValue()` and `replaceValue()` methods cannot take `undefined` for the value to set and `null` is not allowed for nested object array and map elements.
 Beyond that, the methods make no checks for the value type whether it matches the property or not.